BriskBear/Arch/Pre-chroot/README.md

 # Pre-chroot
-_Take these steps before chrooting in to the new installation_
+_Take these steps before chrooting into the new installation_

 ---